Miguel Condé

 Miguel Condé (born 1939) is a Mexican figurative painter, draughtsman, and print maker.
 According to Radio France, he is "one of the most important contemporary masters in the field of engraving."
 Condé's works are in important museum collections all over the world; he is exhibiting regularly at both public and private venues, and he has received numerous international honors and awards.

 Early life

-Miguel Condé was born in Pittsburgh, Pennsylvania, to Salvador Condé Álvarez, a Mexican painter, and Victoria Weiner, an American poet.
+Miguel Condé was born in Pittsburgh, to Salvador Condé Álvarez, a Mexican painter, and Victoria Weiner, an American poet.
 He grew up in his father's house in Mexico.
-Although the house was not a traditional artist's atelier, it was a place where Salvador drew and painted and which Miguel found to be "a very attractive place because all the walls were painted a strange shade of green, and it was full of stuff like papier mâché skeletons.
+Although the house was not a traditional artist's atelier, it was a place where Salvador drew and painted and which Miguel found to be "a very attractive place because all the walls were painted a strange shade of green, and it was full of stuff like papier-mâché skeletons.
 It was a magic place where you could make up all sorts of stories."
 Young Condé split his time between Mexico and the United States until 1948 when he moved to New York with his mother.
 He attended P.S.
 6 and Walden School, both in Manhattan, and graduated in 1956.